moward/project-winwood/_posts/2015-05-01-final-demo.md

 ##Final Robot and Web Console Code

 In the end, we were able to implement close-loop control and autonomous A-to-B navigation using the localization algorithm based upon the Hector transform.
-All of the source code for our project is viewable on our [GitHub repository.](https://github.com/moward/project-winwood)
+All of the source code for our project is available on our [GitHub repository.](https://github.com/moward/project-winwood)